ubccr/xdmod/docs/configuration.md

 ### resources.json

 Defines resource names and types.
 Each object in the array represents the configuration for a single resource.
+The resource types are defined in `etl/etl_data.d/jobs/xdw/resource-type.json` in your configuration directory.

 Optionally, allows specifying a column in the resource specific job table to identify the PI.
 The column names that may be used with this